thunderrabbit/barefoot_rob/content/events/2022/11/19peaceful-barefoot-walk-in-todoroki-valley-and-surrounding-parks.en.md

 While we do check each event location, by joining this event you agree that safety is your own responsibility.

-**Please NOTE:** as our events improve, suggested donations may be increased.
+**Please note:** as our events improve, suggested donations may be increased.
 Donation suggestions will vary depending on the event duration and type of activities.